 This is one of the key questions of surgery and we may never get a 100% complete answer.
 Wound healing is clearly genetic to a large extent with some people being more prone to making thick scars than others.
 For instance, African American patients who come to my office are very cautious about their chances of producing a keloid scar (a scar that extends beyond the borders of the original injury).
 Interestingly, my experience has been that the Asian population is at greater risk of keloids than anyone else.
 That doesn’t mean that everyone in these populations makes poor scars, but when I do RARELY see a keloid, it is many times in one of these ethnic groups.

 Beyond genetics or God’s will, there are environmental influencers of scar formation.
 For instance, if a wound was infected it may very well form a bad scar.
 Infections will many times lead to thickened scar tissue, wounds that open up and have to heal from the inside out, or scars that are tethered (stuck) down to the underlying tissues of the body creating divots or dents.
 If a wound is closed under tension, the body seems to react to the need for more aggressive healing by depositing more collagen in the area leading to a thicker scar.
+Treatments such as a melanoma cancer treatment can also cause scaring.
 There are also parts of the body that are known to be more likely to create bad scars.
 The center of the chest, the earlobes, and in my experience the upper arm all fall into that category.
 All of these factors create a more obvious and less appealing scar long term.

 Keloid Vs. Hypertrophic Scars